 - Look up the affected recipient phone number's area code manually, or via Twilio's Lookup API.

 If you are following all best practices listed above, but your Toll-Free SMS to the US are still being filtered, please contact our Support team, and we can appeal to the carrier.

 Why would I use toll-free instead of a short code?

-A short code is the ideal solution for high-volume A2P use cases, and is the only acceptable option for sending marketing or promotional-type SMS messages in the US or Canada.
+A short code is the ideal solution for high-volume A2P use cases.
 By default, short codes offer much higher messaging throughput than other types of numbers, at 100 SMS segments per second.
 US short codes can also be enabled to send MMS (picture or media) messages in the United States.

 US-based toll-free phone numbers may be a better fit for certain use cases.
 Unlike short codes, they can be used for placing and receiving voice calls, in addition to SMS messages.
 Toll-free SMS may also be a good choice for a business that needs A2P-type communications, but is not ready to apply for a short code.

 For a comparison of short code, Toll-Free US, and US/Canadian long code numbers, see Comparison of SMS messaging in the US and Canada for long codes, short codes, and toll-free phone numbers.